 - Is there someone who can update this content internally?

 When you have your recommendations in place, discuss your findings with your team.
-Ask for their inputs and decide on your next actions towards building your content bank.
+Ask for their input and decide on your next actions towards building your content bank.
 Make sure to create clear action items with proper assignments and timelines as you move forward in updating content with them.